 The Second Harvest Food Bank of NW PA is the largest nonprofit food distribution organization in northwest Pennsylvania.
-Second Harvest, which has 60,000 square feet of space, solicits, receives, inventories, stores and distributes food and grocery products to 435 partner organizations in 11 counties.
+Second Harvest, which has 60,000 square feet of space, solicits, receives, inventories, stores and distributes food and grocery products to 420 partner organizations in 11 counties.
 Of this group, 285 are member agencies, which include food pantries, soup kitchens, Kids Cafes and shelters as well as such non-emergency agencies as child care centers, drug and alcohol rehabilitation centers and senior centers.
 We have 157 organizations (22 of which are member agencies) that are sites for the Commodity Supplemental Food Program (CSFP)* for low-income seniors.
 The counties Second Harvest serves include Cameron, Clarion, Clearfield, Crawford, Elk, Erie, Forest, Jefferson, McKean, Venango and Warren.
 During calendar year 2012, Second Harvest distributed more than 11.2 million pounds of food to our partner organizations, which in turn provided food to 72,600 unduplicated recipients.

 *CSFP is an Equal Opportunity Provider and Employer.